Max out your social media and privacy

 Here’s a video from Loving Social Media on how to change your Facebook Privacy Settings:

 Resources for Parents:

 ConnectSafely.org is a new resource that outlines basic guidelines for teens’ safe blogging and social networking.

 OnGuard Online provides good advice on safe social networking.

 For parents, there’s the new Connect Safely Forum.
 Post your concerns and ask other parents questions about their experiences with social media — many other parents share your concerns and may have insight for you. if you are worried about your child’s online socializing and media uploading.

 New social media policy lets NYPD cops troll Facebook under fake names!

 Initially reported by NY Daily News, NYC Police Commissioner Raymond Kelly has issued a memo that essentially allows officers to register fake accounts on social media sites, so long as they do so using a department-issued laptop and wireless card (which can’t be traced back to the department).

 As for Facebook’s stance, a spokeswoman reportedly told NY Daily News that users are only allowed to register under real names, but can later identify themselves under “pseudonyms.”
-How that rule will be moderated is a different story, because it looks like this new policy is here to stay.
+How that rule will be changed is a different story, because it looks like this new policy is here to stay.